-6. Put a command hook on the back of your baby’s high chair to avoid searching for a bib.
+19. Put a command hook on the back of a baby high chair to avoid searching for a bib.

-You probably didn’t think of Command Hooks when you thought of all the baby stuff you need, but this is a serious mom hack.
+You probably didn’t think of Command Hooks when you thought of all the baby stuff you need, but this is one of the best baby hacks.